Compositionality for Quantitative Specifications: Introduction

 \paragraph{Compositionality.} The framework should be compositional.
 In the quantitative setting, this in essence means that the operations we define on the systems should behave well with respect not only to satisfaction, but also to the distances.
 For instance, if $s_1$ is close to $t_1$ and $s_2$ close to $t_2$, then also the structural composition $s_1\| s_2$ should be close to $t_1\| t_2$.
 We prove this for the usual operations; in particular, we give a construction for such a well-behaved \emph{quotient}.

-The quotient of $s$ by $t$ is the most general system that, when composed with $t$, refines $s$.
+The quotient of $s$ by $t$ is the most general specification that, when composed with $t$, refines $s$.
 This operation is thus useful for computing missing parts of a system to be implemented, when we already have several components at our disposal.
 The construction is complex already in the non-quantitative setting~\cite{DBLP:conf/concur/BenesDFKL13} and the extension of the algorithm to structured labels is non-trivial.

 \paragraph{Our contribution.} To sum up, we extend the framework of structured labels to DMTS and the modal $\nu$-calculus.
-We equip this framework with distances and give constructions for the structured analogues of the standard operations, so that they behave compositionally with respect to the distances.
-The full proofs can be found in Appendix.
+To be able to reason about robustness, we equip this framework with distances and give constructions for the structured analogues of the standard operations, so that they behave compositionally with respect to the distances.